1kangyun1/1kangyun1/README.md

 ### Hello, I'm Brian Kang

-## I'm a Software Developer in BrokerBay
+## I'm a Software Engineer in BrokerBay

 ---